kkandial/MiamiHW/Homework1/Homework.md

 * Use more fiat currency for trading,
 * Expand the company to support other countries.

-By doing the above Coinbase will attract more customer and expand the use of Bloackchain and Crytocurrency domain.
+By doing the above Coinbase will attract more customer and expand the use of Bloackchain and Cryptocurrency domain.

 [^1] https://en.m.wikipedia.org/wiki/Coinbase
 [^2] https://www.coinbase.com/about